 There are four methods used for water cutting:

-Carbs are another factor you can manipulate to reduce the amount of water in your body.
+Carbs are another factor to help you lose water you can manipulate them to reduce the amount of water in your body.
 Your body stores three grams of water for every gram of carbohydrates you consume.
 Reducing your carb intake will decrease the amount of water your body stores.

 Carbohydrates are the main source of fuel for the body during physical activity.
 If you restrict your carb intake too much, your performance may suffer.
 For this reason, manipulating carbohydrates is only recommended for people who need to lose about 1.5% of their body weight.

-If you’ve tried the methods above and find that you still need to lose water weight, you can try:
+If you’ve tried the methods above and find that you still need to lose more water and weight, you can try:

 - Spitting: Chewing gum or sucking on sour candy increases saliva production.
 It might sound gross, but spitting it out can help you lose an ounce or two!